Would you believe it if I told you, you are privileged? How about if I told you, you are holy?

 However, most of us live in a state of confusion about who we really are.
 We are bombarded with messages in movies, TV, magazines, and from our so-called friends on social networking sites like Facebook.
 They tell us what we should look like, what we should believe, how we should act, and who we should love or not love.
 And, there is no shortage of advice from people telling us how to be a better person and live a better life if we only …

 The sad thing is, our culture, including many of our friends are confused about what is right and what is wrong.
 Most people we know, are not qualified to give us advice about earthly things let alone heavenly things.

-We seek out life altering advice and council from people we don’t know and who don’t know us or care about us instead of getting advice and council from the Creator of the Universe who knows us (Jeremiah 1:5), considers us holy (1 John 1:8), called us to share in His eternal glory (1 Peter 5:10) and already has a perfect plan for our life (Jeremiah 29:11-13).
+We seek out life-altering advice and counsel from people we don’t know and who don’t know us or care about us instead of getting advice and counsel from the Creator of the Universe who knows us (Jeremiah 1:5), considers us holy (1 John 1:8), called us to share in His eternal glory (1 Peter 5:10) and already has a perfect plan for our life (Jeremiah 29:11-13).
 That’s right, the best advice you can get on how to live the life of your dreams has already been written by the Creator of the Universe and is waiting for you to come and get it.